wp-plugins/microblog-poster/readme.txt

 In addition to your username and password you'll need to create your own diigo App and generate an Api key.

-    1. Please go to this url: https://www.diigo.com/api_keys/new/ and generate your diigo Api key. (you need to be logged in)
+    1. Please browse to this url: https://www.diigo.com/api_keys/new/ and generate your diigo Api key. (you need to be logged in)